 When retailers open up their websites to brand advertising, they can offer these benefits to their brand partners and create a new steady revenue stream for their businesses.

-According to Forrester’s “Retailers: You’re the Next Media Moguls” (December 5, 2018), written by Sucharita Kodali with Fiona Swerdlow, Susan Bidel, Collin Colburn, Joanna O’Connell, and Heidi Anderson: “Commerce is still brutally competitive, and shoppers continue to hunt for the cheapest price, further depressing retailer margins.
+According to Forrester’s “Retailers: You’re the Next Media Moguls” (December 2018, subscription required), written by Sucharita Kodali with Fiona Swerdlow, Susan Bidel, Collin Colburn, Joanna O’Connell, and Heidi Anderson: “Commerce is still brutally competitive, and shoppers continue to hunt for the cheapest price, further depressing retailer margins.
 Advertising represents an ancillary revenue stream that has higher margins than many traditional retail categories like grocery or electronics.”

 Online retailers that want to survive in a price- and convenience-driven world and compete with Amazon have to start building up their retail media businesses.
 Look at Best Buy, Expedia, Target, and Walmart; these established retailers are successfully monetizing their digital storefronts and first-party customer data.